harizMunawar/harizMunawar/README.md

 Hello everyone my name is Hariz Sufyan Munawar, although I'm mostly called Hariz you can call me anything you want.
 I'm a 16 y/o Back-end Developer, Dev-Ops and basically anything that doesn't involve design.
 Student at [SMK Negeri 1 Cimahi](https://www.smkn1-cmi.sch.id/) Software Engineering.
 Big fan of **Django**.
 I'm willing to learn anything as long as it is fun.

-💬 Ask me about anything, I'll help as much as i can\n ⚡ Fun fact: - JoJo Fan and also I don't drink mineral water (I know that is unhealty and I might probably die soon lol)
+💬 Ask me about anything, I'll help as much as i can

+⚡ Fun fact: - JoJo Fan and also I don't drink mineral water (I know that is unhealty and I might probably die soon lol)

 **What i'm currently working on:**